Grammar Time: Too Very Enough

 Exercise 10.
 Rewrite the sentences using enough.

-- The book was too boring to read so I stopped reading it.
+- The book was too boring to read so I stopped reading it. – The book wasn’t iteresting enough to read, so I stopped reading it.
+OR: The book was boring enough to stop reading it.

 - I was too sick to go to work so I stayed at home on Monday.